-In our experience, it is not always a question of winning or losing.
-For us, it is important that governments and companies keep the channels between them open.
+If a government takes a decision and you fail to lodge an objection on time, then the decision is irrevocable.
+Subsequently, court judges assume that the decision is correct, even when it is incorrect.
+You then perhaps think that it is useless to fight the decision simply because the government always wins.
+In our experience, it is not always a matter of winning or losing.
+For us, it is important that governments and companies communicate properly.
 Some decisions do, of course, restrict or limit companies.
-But, through careful consultation, we want to come to the best solution possible, taking into consideration the interests of all parties.
-Besides, lawsuits often last a long time and are expensive.
+But, through careful consultation, we want to achieve the best solution possible, taking into consideration the interests of all parties.
+Besides, lawsuits often take time and are expensive.

 Lawyer for governments and companies

 Our lawyers look for the optimal solution.
 It makes no difference to us whether we represent you as the lawyer of a semi-public sector/government or as a company's lawyer.
 Due to our years of experience, we understand the political situation involving administrative law that the semi-public sector/governments can find themselves in.
 For businesspeople, we try to find the path that leads to a win-win situation between the public’s interests and a company’s interests.